sagarpopat-zz/EVWA/README.md

 # EVWA
-Ecommerce Vulerable web application is a vulenrable application that helps begginers to learn about application security.
+Ecommerce Vulerable web application is a vulenrable application that helps beginners to learn about application security.

 ![Alt text](/git.png "Optional Title")